Karmalakas/grav-plugin-swiper-js/README.md

 - [ ] Add more supported options to configure (especially for navigation, pagination and scrollbar)
 - [ ] Add shortcode support maybe (meanwhile check @OleVik's [plugin](https://github.com/OleVik/grav-plugin-swiper/))

 As for now plugin fits my needs, no timeline for any of the features.
 If you are missing something, please submit an issue or create a PR.

+## Credits

+Thanks goes to original [Swiper](https://github.com/nolimits4web/swiper) authors.

+Also, as this is my first plugin, it wouldn't be possible without the support of community (@ricardo118, @rhukster, @OleVik and others)
+And also got some inspiration just by studying other plugins (too many to list)